ucd-plse/FPDiff/README.md

 # FPDiff

-### This is the artifact accompanying the ISSTA'20 submission "Discovering Discrepancies in Numerical Libraries" (Submission 128).
+### This is the artifact accompanying the ISSTA'20 paper "Discovering Discrepancies in Numerical Libraries".

 ![The FPDiff Pipeline](./resources/figures/pipeline-final.png)